kieranknowles1/csc8502-advanced-graphics/readme.md

 a shell and configure CMake.
 Then run `make` to build the project.
 This will work even if breaking changes are made to dependencies, as they are all pinned in `flake.lock`.

+### Building on Windows

+The project makes heavy use of `std` containers, which are very slow in MSVC debug builds.
+Because of this, using `RelWithDebInfo` is recommended for development.